saffire/saffire/docs/spec/source/control-structures.rst

 		$a++;
 	}

 The while-structure also accepts an else-statement.
-This else statement is executed if the **initial** evaluation is NOT true **or** when breakelse is called from inside the loop.
+If the **initial** evaluation is NOT True **or** when `breakelse`_ is called from inside the loop, the else-statement is executed.

 ::

 	while ($a < 10) {
 		$a++;
 	} else {
-		// Called when $a was 10 or more
+		// Called when $a initially was 10 or more
 	}

-dowhile
+do-while
 -------
-A do-while loop is similar to a while loop except the loop will **at least** be executed once, since the evaluation will be done at the end of the loop.
+A **do-while** loop is similar to a `while`_ loop except the loop will **at least** be executed once, since the evaluation will be done at the end.
 This means that do-while does not support the else statement.

 ::